jonas-hurst/embeddings/README.md

 Models trained on earth observation imagery, from which general-purpose embeddings can be distilled.
 These embeddings capture the essence of the input imagery.

-**TODO** MUST contain embeddings as assets, or as property, or both
+This extension provides fields to STAC Collections and Items to enable discoverability of and cataloging of pre-computed embeddings.
+The embeddings themselves are provided either as a downloadable asset (**recommended**) or as an item property (**discouraged**).
+Providing embedding data for an item (as an Asset or as a property) is **requried**.

 - Examples:
   - [Item example](examples/item_embedding_granular.json): Shows the usage of this extension when each item represents one embedding